hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

 ### How to create a good title

+- title creation is part of the fun
+- making the title gives you more ownership of your own process
+- humans think in terms of pictures, and are dominated by feelings.
+- *Thinner thighs in 30 days*
+- *Wealth without Risk*
+- a great title promises what everybody wants

 ## Chapter 3 - What's a Book Proposal?

 ## Chapter 4 - How Are Proposals Structured?